 Tab and slot dollhouses have true to scale, unique measurements that can make choosing and applying trim difficult.
-There are many twists and turns in their interiors so you must be familiar in making miter cuts if you plan on using real miniature baseboards.
+There are many twists and turns in their interiors, so you must be familiar with making miter cuts, if you plan on using real miniature baseboards.
 Here are two tutorial links for making miter cuts for baseboards.
 These are for life scale houses but they work the same way for miniature dollhouses.

 Outside Corner Baseboard Miter Tutorial

 Because of tab and slot dollhouses true to scale designs, you might find that real miniature moulding, in the one inch scale, is quite large in proportion to your dollhouse.
 This is especially true for smaller cottages.
 You might want to use the half scale version of these mouldings instead.

 Aside from real miniature baseboards, great baseboard trim can be found in the wood craft section of your local craft store and works very well with tab and slot dollhouses.
 There you will find easy to cut strips of wood of varying widths and lengths for your convenience.
 These strips usually cost less than a dollar each and one strip is long enough to trim up to three rooms.
 You can also find fancy wood strips in the framing department, for a more ornate look to your baseboards.